-Concentric Circles Model (Kuhns, 2020)

 The goal will be to see the client have several people move closer within the layers in order to begin meeting the need of the client for intimacy in a healthy way.
 The more individuals in the center and first layer, the more intimacy the client can have and thus, the need for pornography is reduced.

+Once each of these needs are addressed through the treatment plan, the actual use of pornography will be addressed for the client.
+The safe environment allows the counselor to ask specific questions about use without the danger of shaming the client.
+Integrating his faith will add motivation to change.
+The client will be asked about his use and his perceived addiction to the use and tracked via the CPUI-9 scale.
+The goal for the client would be to see more individuals in his center concentric circles correspond with lower CPUI-9 scores.
+This would show the client is meeting his need for connection and intimacy outside of the use of pornography and meeting that need in a healthy way.

 Discussion

-While the above case study shows some specific ways to help the Christian single, more research is needed on this population.
+While the above case study shows some specific ways to help the Christian single dealing with problematic pornography use, more research is needed on this population.
 There are limitations to this method.
 The differing beliefs and devotion even within the Christian faith could add variables to the implementation that each counselor should evaluate.
+Additionally, there could be benefit to understanding how this treatment model could be applied to other spiritual beliefs outside of the Christian faith.
+Further understanding could be applied to the many aspects of diversity such as gender differences, ethnicities, economic status, and the many cultural differences found within the United States and the world.
 However, there is still some benefit for integrating the spiritual beliefs of the client and knowing their ultimate needs.
+In doing so, the counselor will begin to align themselves with the ASERVIC competencies in order to develop into a more professional and ethical counselor.
+More work is still needed to see an increase in addressing spirituality in the professional counseling field.
+Yet, in this small area, a counselor can begin learning ways of spiritual integration as well as the importance of increasing relational intimacy for their clients.
 Each counselor should tailor these insights to their own counseling theory and practice.
-In doing so, the counselor can become the catalyst to change that this population often struggles to attain for many years.
+In doing so, the counselor can become the catalyst to change that this specific population often struggles to attain.